matthiasburger/IronSphere.Extensions/docs/types/StringExtension_ValueIfNullOrEmpty(String,String).md

 ```

-public static String ValueIfNullOrEmpty(this String this, this String defaultValue)
+public static String ValueIfNullOrEmpty(this String this, String defaultValue)
 ```